cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 ### [vectorC]: vectorC[xC,yC,zC]
 ### [vectorD]: vectorD[xD,yD,zD]

-### To any values attribute to the [Components]: xA, yA, zA, xB, yB, zB, xC, yC, zC xD, yD, and zD by users.
+### To any values attribute to the [Components]: xA, yA, zA, xB, yB, zB, xC, yC, zC, xD, yD, and zD by users.

 **[Warning-2]** – Was standardize **the letters: A, B, and C to the vectors** and **P, Q, R, and S to points of the vertexes of triangles, parallelogram and parallelepiped into the code of the functions** of the  **VectorModDev.py and VectorModule2Dim.py modules**.